rishiso/USACO-Guide/README.md

 # USACO-Guide
-Solutions to problems in silver portion of USACO Guide
+These are my solutions to problems in the silver portion of the newly-created USACO Guide.